 The base LE only has access to a few basic standalone options like premium paint and a dashcam, while the mid-range XLE can be equipped with individual options like touch-capacitive controls for the ventilation system, a heated steering wheel, and a wood-grained center stack.

 To receive the full effect of the Venza, we suggest stepping up to the most luxurious Limited trim level.
 This rolls in the larger touchscreen, better audio system, and luxury touches like leather seats with heating and ventilation.
 The only options on this trim level are the Advanced Technology Package, which bundles the 10-inch HUD and rain-sensing wipers, and the Star Gaze roof.
 We think the Star Gaze roof is a must-have option, though it should be noted that it does not slide open.
 Still, your passengers will be amazed when you show them how the glass becomes frosted at the press of a button.
-As described, you'll be spending around $42,000.
+In the described configuration, the Toyota Venza will cost you around $42,000.

 Higher up in the Toyota range is the bigger Highlander.
 At close to 10 inches longer than the Venza, the Highlander offers three-row seating for up to eight passengers.
 Behind its second row of seats, it has a commodious 48.4 cubic feet of cargo space, easily trouncing the Venza's effort.
 The regular Highlander uses a 3.5-liter V6 with 295 hp and 263 lb-ft of torque, so it's more powerful than the Venza but can't match it for efficiency.
 There is also a Highlander Hybrid, though, which makes 243 hp, although it does have quite a bit more weight to lug around.
 The Highlander's more ungainly styling speaks to the fact that it's the much more practical, spacious option between these two, whereas the Venza is a more elegant SUV that will find favor with buyers who don't need the extra space and seats.
 Parents will be happy to know that both SUVs feature a full spread of active and passive safety gear.